 |The Littleton Municipal Courthouse (formerly the Arapahoe County Courthouse) was restored and dedicated on May 13, 2000.
 This photo of the courthouse was taken in 2015.
 Photo by Amelia Martinez.|

 Inside, all electrical, plumbing, heating and air conditioning had to be replaced.
 When the original tiled entry floors were uncovered, they revealed the 1908 Arapahoe County emblem, a large ÒAÓ encircled by a laurel wreath rendered in cream, white, burgundy and green.
 This became the color scheme that was followed throughout the interior rehabilitation.
 The exception was the original tin ceiling in the second floor courtroom that was discovered when a false ceiling was removed.
 It had been painted in soft green and yellow.
 Those colors and the terrazzo stairs are thought to have come from a renovation done in the late 1930s or early 1940s.
 Both were retained.
 Gleaming new hardwood floors, cherry wood stair rails, furniture and judges' benches added the finishing touches.

 The project was completed on time and under budget.
 Re-dedication of the courthouse took place on May 13, 2000 and was followed by public tours.
 The municipal courts opened for business there in June.
 A building that had dominated the Littleton skyline for many decades once again became a vital element of the downtown scene.
-The building continues to serve as the Littleton Municipal Courthouse in 2017.
+The building continues to serve as the Littleton Municipal Courthouse.

 The City approved local landmark status for the courthouse on September 1, 1998.

 Allman, Mary, Director, Littleton Historical Museum, interview by Doris Farmer Hulse.
 November 1, 2000, at Littleton Historical Museum, 6025 South Gallup, Littleton, CO 80120.